Behavioral Biases and Nonadditive Dynamics in Risk Taking: An Experimental Investigation: Introduction

 \section{Introduction}

-In behavioral finance, Kahneman and Tversky presented a descriptive model of decision-making behavior facing probabilistic alternatives involving losses or gains, where probabilities and outcomes are known \cite{kahneman2013choices,kai1979prospect}.
-The Prospect Theory proposed by them does not contain time as an assumption that justifies the behavior of decision-makers.

-In econophysics, Ole Peters and Gell-Mann have assumed that an individual's wealth grows over time according to a stochastic process in a gamble repetition mode \cite{peters2016evaluating}.
-This assumption was later assumed as part of the rational sense, where individuals make decisions so that growth rate of their wealth is maximized over time \cite{peters2018time}.

-If we consider the growth rate over time as a physical stimulus for decision making, then the contrast ratio between time averages can define a threshold between the stimuli and the sensations (or perceptions) they produce.
-The reason for this is that we avoid the cognitive effort of calculating rates that evolve probabilities and outcomes.
-Thus, the fuzziness problem arises, which consists in characterizing the contrast between the growth rates to establish the fuzzy and crisp regions for decision making.

-In order to solve this problem, simple gambles and sure outcomes, equivalent on the ensemble average, were modeled similarly to the Kahneman and Tversky's experiments \cite{kai1979prospect}.
-Through temporal logic, gambles in the gain domain were compared using meiotic argumentation, and gambles in the loss domain were compared by hyperbolic argumentation \cite{Nascimento2019DecisionmakingAF}.
-Thus, one can observe an S-shaped curve, which ``coincidentally'' is made up of the usual functions of nonextensive statistical mechanics \cite{tsallis1999nonextensive,tsallis1988possible} (being further evidence of how nonergodicity can cause nonextensivity).
+Taking risks is an activity that has a direct impact on the health of individuals, which justifies research into the behavior of decision makers \cite{krotava2018psychological, kandasamy2014cortisol, cueva2015cortisol}.
+Among the works that stood out in this field is the Prospect Theory.
+This theory demonstrates that people think in terms of expected utility relative to a reference point (eg, current wealth) rather than absolute outcomes \cite{kahneman2013choices,kai1979prospect}.
+Among the modeled behaviors, two behaviors stand out for having broad empirical validation:

+\begin{enumerate} \item risk aversion for positives prospects - people prefer gains with low uncertainty to those gains with high uncertainty, even if the average of uncertain gains is more significant than the certain gain. \item risk seeking for negative prospects - people prefer losses with high uncertainty to those certain losses, even if the average of uncertain losses is lower than the certain loss. \end{enumerate} In the paper where the Prospect Theory was first presented, we can note that only one type of average was adopted as a rational expectation of gambles \cite{kai1979prospect}.
+This average was compared to the experiment and it was shown that it did not describe the behavior of risk takers.
+Thus, the authors proposed a theory that described the observed behaviors.

 In a second version of the Prospect Theory, Kahneman and Tversky highlighted that ``the shape of the weighting functions favors risk seeking for small probabilities of gains and risk aversion for small probabilities of loss, {\it provided the outcomes are not extreme}''\cite{tversky1992advances}.
-Therefore, there is another range of gains and losses to be explored.
-Through the proposed model in this paper, it is shown that better contrasts may be found when the outcomes are extreme.
+This detail leads us to the following question: Why doesn't the theory work with extreme outcomes?
+This paper investigates possible dynamics that a gamble can have and how these dynamics can affect the behavior of risk takers in regions where Kahneman and Tversky do not explore.